 Thailand is an expat’s dream, with everything from cultural highlights to stunning national parks and some of the best beaches in the world.
 If you’re moving to Thailand you’ll be perfectly placed to explore everything that Thailand has to offer.
 Here are a few of our recommendations…

 Long an expat freehold, Chiang Mai is now the largest city in northern Thailand.
 A world away from Bangkok, with all the hustle and bustle, Chiang Mai is well-known for its more laid-back atmosphere.
 Alongside this, however, the city offers everything that an expat could need from reasonable property prices to fast Internet connections.

 Besides the practicalities of Chiang Mai the city also offers a range of cultural highlights including the picturesque and ancient city centre, together with numerous temples just a stone’s throw away.

 This UNESCO-listed site comprises the ruins of an ancient city with its huge monasteries and towers, together with the surrounding protected parkland.
 Today Ayutthaya represents one of Thailand’s most significant historical sites and an opportunity to glimpse into Thai life in the 14th Century.

 Khao Sok National Park

 One of Thailand’s largest and best-loved national parks, Khao Sok represents over seven hundred square kilometres of prime wildlife habitat.
 Home to a huge number of rare plants and animals not to be found elsewhere in the world, including one of the world’s largest flowers.
 Known as Rafflesia it can grow up to 90cm across – truly a memorable sight.
-So whether you visit to elephant trek through the jungle, hike along the many paths or saunter up the river silently be prepared for a wildlife feast at every turn.
+So whether you elephant trek through the jungle, hike along the many paths, or saunter up the river silently be prepared for a wildlife feast at every turn.